 During the lease term in Shenandoah County

-During lease, the rental belongs to the renter we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental in Shenandoah County, the tenant must allow us to come into the rental.
-Some solid reasons to enter rental home are to:
+During lease, the rental property belongs to the tenant we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental home in Shenandoah County, the renter must allow us to go into the rental property.
+Some good reasons to enter rental home are to:

 - Inspect the rental,